|

 What is a Fox?

-that should be cared for, and not hunted for what it does to survive.
-People usually get mad at these animals and refer to
+an animal that should be cared for, and not hunted for what it does to survive.
+People usually get mad at these animals and

-them as “Pests”.
-However, I am one child who thinks that the public is wrong because they have to eat and drink;
+refer to them as “Pests”.
+However, I am one child who thinks that the public is wrong because they have to eat

-course, so really they just haven’t developed like us, but they are still a living thing.
-Urban foxes are pesky, you
+so really they just haven’t developed like us, but they are still a living thing.
+Urban foxes are pesky, you may think,

-may think, but they aren’t.
-Farmers think that Red Foxes are rodents because they often sneak into farms, to eat the
+but they aren’t.
+Farmers think that Red Foxes are rodents because they often sneak into farms, to eat the chickens,

-chickens, but it’s to survive when they cannot find food in their natural habitat.
-People
+but it’s to survive when they cannot find food in their natural habitat.

 Well said Harry!